windijs/windijs/docs/customization/theme.md

 // more...
 ```

-All built-in helpers are defined in the package [@windijs/helpers](https://github.com/windijs/windijs/tree/main/packages/helpers) package.
+All built-in helpers defined in the package [@windijs/helpers](https://github.com/windijs/windijs/tree/main/packages/helpers) package.
 Please refer to the <a href="/modules/_windijs_helpers.html" target="_blank">helpers API documentation</a> for more details.

 ### Spacing